AntonioRistevski/gr-can-body12/README.md

-# CAN Node Example
+# CAN Body Control Module
 by Paul Hollinsky

-An example of a CAN Node for Grizzlies Racing.
-Not done yet.
+Body control module for Grizzlies Racing.
+Runs the fan, fuel pump, starter, and brake light.
+Gets the value of the neutral sense.